erwinkramer/bank-api/README.md

 - (Optionally) regenerate the GitHub downstream API client by going to the [Kiota workspace](.kiota/workspace.json) and clicking `Re-generate` under `clients`.

-- Start the standalone Aspire Dashboard for logging:
+- Start the standalone Aspire Dashboard for developer visualization:

     ```powershell
     docker run --rm -it `